 Action 1.7 (Instructional Support Services) supports what our academic assessment data from the past four years has shown.
 We see persistent achievement gaps for specific student groups, including Foster, Homeless, English Learners, and Socioeconomically Disadvantaged.
 This gap was apparent before the pandemic: results from the most recent California State Dashboard (2019) shows that, while the groups "All Students" and "White" scored green (the second highest level) for English Language Arts, homeless students and socioeconomically disadvantaged students scored yellow in both areas; English Learners scored orange in both areas; and Foster Youth scored red for both.
 Mathematics showed a similar pattern.
 The design of the MTSS framework includes a large focus on tiered academic interventions.
 These academic interventions and instructional support services will be effective, particularly for our Socioeconomically Disadvantaged students as they support each and every student's academic needs.
 It is crucial that our support providers have what Linda Darling-Hammond calls in her book, Powerful Learning: What We Know About Teaching for Understanding, a "sophisticated understanding of the content, the learner, and the goals of instruction" in order to serve students in small intervention and learning groups.
-With the addition of our districtwide MTSS program and a sharper focus on academic services, these funds will be utilized well.
-During our LCAP meetings this year, our educational partners expressed the desire to continue academic interventions/tutoring/support services as they recover learning lost during the pandemic.
+With the addition of our districtwide MTSS program and a sharper focus on academic interventions/tutoring/support services as they recover learning lost during the pandemic.
 The Orange County Office of Education's MTSS Office states, "MTSS offers the potential to create needed systematic change through intentional design and redesign of services and supports to quickly identify and match to the needs of all students."